General de Finetti type theorems in noncommutative probability: Introduction

 In \cite{RN}, Ryll-Nardzewski showed that de Finetti theorem holds under the weaker condition of spreadability.
-Therefore, for infinite sequences of random variables, different symmetries may characterize a same property.
-Another goal of this paper is to determine that under what conditions the symmetries characterize a same property for infinite sequences.
-In our compact quantum group framework, we will show that there is no characterization other than what $C_s(n)$, $C_o(n)$, $C_b(n)$, $C_h(n)$ and $A_s(n)$, $A_o(n)$, $A_b(n)$, $A_h(n)$ can characterize.
-On the other hand, we will show that these symmetries are maximal which means the corresponding de Finetti theorem fails if the sequence satisfies more symmetries other than a maximal one.
+It shows that different kinds of distributional symmetries may give the same de Finetti type theorem.
+In this paper, we study when different kinds of distributional symmetries give the same de Finetti type theorem.
+We show that there is no distribution other than what $C_s(n)$, $C_o(n)$, $C_b(n)$, $C_h(n)$ and $A_s(n)$, $A_o(n)$, $A_b(n)$, $A_h(n)$ can characterize.
+On the other hand, we will show that these distributional symmetries are maximal which means the corresponding de Finetti type theorem fails if a sequence of random variables satisfy more symmetries other than the maximal one.

-In \cite{Sp, SW}, it was shown that there is a unique non-unital independence, which is called boolean independence, in noncommutative probability.
-The study of distributional symmetries for boolean independence was started in \cite{Liu}.
-We constructed a family of quantum semigroups in analogue of Wang's quantum permutation groups and defined their coactions on joint distributions of sequences.
-It was shown that the distributional symmetries associated those coactions can be used to characterize boolean independence in a proper framework.
-In a recent work of Hayase\cite{Hayase}, by following the idea of Banica and Speicher, many distributional symmetries related to boolean independence were constructed via the category of interval partitions.
-By using those distributional symmetries, Haysase find de Finetti theorems for a boolean analogue of easy quantum groups.
-In this paper, we will defined quantum semigroups, which are related to boolean independence in analogue of easy quantum groups via some universal conditions, $B_s(n)$, $B_o(n)$, $B_b(n)$, $B_h(n)$, $B_{s'}(n)$, $B_{b'}(n)$.
-Our quantum semigroups are quotient algebras of Hayase's.
-We do not have maximal distributional symmetries for boolean independence, but we provide a way to check de Finetti theorems for some quantum semigroups other than these universal ones.
+In \cite{Sp, SW}, it was shown that there is a unique non-unital independence, which is called Boolean independence, in noncommutative probability.
+The study of distributional symmetries for Boolean independence was started in \cite{Liu}.
+We constructed a family of quantum semigroups in analogues to Wang's quantum permutation groups and defined their coactions on the joint distribution of a sequence of random variables.
+It was shown that the distributional symmetries associated with those coactions can be used to characterize Boolean independence in a proper framework.
+In a recent work of Hayase \cite{Hay}, following the idea of Banica and Speicher, many distributional symmetries related to Boolean independence were constructed via the category of interval partitions.
+By using those distributional symmetries, Hayase found de Finetti type theorems for a Boolean analogue of the easy quantum groups.
+We will define quantum semigroups, which are related to Boolean independence, in analogous to the easy quantum groups via some universal conditions.
+The general de Finetti type theorem for Boolean independence is not complete.
+However, with the method introduced in the paper, it is still possible to check de Finetti type theorems for some quantum semigroups other than the Boolean analogue of the easy quantum groups.

+In the following general de Finetti type theorems, $A\subseteq B$ can be understood that all distributional symmetries associated with $A$ are distributional symmetries associated with $B$.
+Unlike the unified theorem in \cite{BCS}, we divide our de Finetti type theorems in to two cases since we should take account of Gaussian distributions whose support is non-compact.